Albrtito/ObsidianNotes/02-Atomic/1732035070 - Protocol - Pure ALOHA.md

 ## Verbessern the protocol:
 What if we wanted to verbessern the protocol.
-Just by **checking if the channel is busy we’ll stop collisions.** This implementation is [[1732022695 - Protocol - CSMA-CD|CSMA]]
+Just by **checking if the channel is busy we’ll stop collisions.** This implementation is [[1732022695 - Protocol - CSMA|CSMA]]
 ***